 These new capabilities make Lucifer malware more powerful, making researchers concerned.
 According to the report by NETSCOUT's ATLAS Security Engineering & Response Team (ASERT), it can pose a threat to high-performance, high-bandwidth servers in internet data centers (IDCs).

-Lucifer uses a vulnerability of Windows operating system to infect a PC and instal an XMRig to engage it in mining.
+CoinIdol, a world blockchain news outlet, previously reported that Lucifer used a vulnerability of Windows operating system to infect a PC and install an XMRig to engage it in mining.
 The malware was first detected back in May 2020 by Unit 42 of Palo Alto Networks research organization.
 Its specialists even managed to block the first wave of attacks having taken place around June 10.
 However, criminals updated the malware and launched the second waves of attacks.

 The name chosen for the program is quite symbolic, for Lucifer is really quite a powerful malware, actually more powerful than most known cryptojacking programs.
 A religious context of the name might witness the rise of criminal activity on the web.
 Indeed, cases of various cyberattacks have significantly increased since the beginning of 2020.

 Thus, Australian Security Centre reported that vulnerabilities in the country’s corporate networks were exploited by a gang of hackers called the Blue Mockingbird to implant XMRig for Monero mining.
 The country seems to be especially vulnerable to cybercriminals.
 Previously, the Australian government reported a massive attack with PlugX malware used for espionage.
 Although there were no official accusations, the country’s officials revealed it might be the work of Chinese state-backed hacking groups, as the two countries had lasting diplomatic issues.